netdata/netdata/packaging/installer/methods/kubernetes.md

 by our [generic Prometheus collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/prometheus).

-If you haven't changed listening ports, image names, or other defaults, service discovery should find your pods, create the proper configurations based on the service that pod runs, and begin monitoring them immediately after depolyment.
+If you haven't changed listening ports, image names, or other defaults, service discovery should find your pods, create the proper configurations based on the service that pod runs, and begin monitoring them immediately after deployment.

 However, if you have changed some of these defaults, you need to copy a file from the Netdata Helm chart repository, make your edits, and pass the changed file to `helm install`/`helm upgrade`.